AresMUSH/aresmush.com/tutorials/install/digital-ocean.md

 {:start="2"}

 2. Select a "Shared CPU" and "Basic" droplet, then choose a size.
 The 2GB/1CPU droplet will suit most Ares games.
 Giant games may need more RAM, but you can always upgrade later.
-Below 2GB you may have performance issues and trouble upgrading.
+Below 2GB is not supported.

 {% include pretty_image.html file='/install-ares/install-droplet-2.png' %}